Sustainable employment in the age of digitalisation

 SEAD concluding symposium: register now!

 On Monday the 6th of May 2024 in the afternoon, the SEAD consortium organises a concluding symposium as the culmination of four years of research on digitalisation in the Belgian labour market and the associated opportunities and threats for sustainable work.
+In this symposium, the research team will present the main project findings and engage in a debate with stakeholders and the audience on four main topics:

 Make sure not to miss this event and register by clicking here!